5 Noteworthy Historical Canadian Female Doctors and Leaders

 Jennie Kidd Trout, MD (1841 – 1921)

-Dr. Trout became the first woman to legally practice medicine in Canada after graduating from the Woman’s Medical College in Pennsylvania in 1875 and moving back to Canada.
-She received a license to practice from the College of Physicians and Surgeons in Ontario (CPSO).
+Dr. Trout is widely known as the first female doctor in Canada as she was the first woman to legally practice medicine in Canada.
+After graduating from the Woman’s Medical College in Pennsylvania in 1875, Dr. Trout moved back to Canada and received a license to practice from the College of Physicians and Surgeons in Ontario (CPSO).
 Here, she facilitated specialized treatment for women including electrotherapy, while offering free dispensary care for patients who could not afford it.

 Her passion for medicine did not stop there.
 Dr. Trout was involved in establishing a medical school for women at Queen’s University.
-Moreover, she headed the Women’s Temperance Union, a movement based on the belief that drinking was responsible for many of society’s illnesses – ultimately leading to the prohibition.
+Moreover, she headed the Women’s Temperance Union, a movement based on the belief that drinking was responsible for many of society’s illnesses.
+This movement ultimately lead to the prohibition.
 Within the temperance movement, she acted as Vice-President, as well as Vice-President of the Association for the Advancement of Women.

 Maude Abbott, MD (1868 – 1940)